ovh/docs/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/how_to_configure_windows_10/guide.en-gb.md

 ---
-title: 'Configuring your Exchange account in the Mail app for Windows 10'
+title: 'Exchange - Configure your email account on Courrier for Windows'
-excerpt: 'Find out how to configure an Exchange account on the Mail application for Windows 10'
+excerpt: 'Find out how to configure an Exchange account on the Mail application for Windows'
-updated: 2018-04-04
+updated: 2024-10-09
 ---

 ## Objective

 You can configure Exchange accounts on email clients, if they are compatible.
 By doing so, you can use your email address through your preferred email application.

-**Find out how to configure an Exchange account in the Mail application for Windows 10.**
+**Find out how to configure an Exchange account in the Mail application for Windows.**

 ## Requirements